MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 ### Issues

-At first I thought it would be enough to keep stacking stuff together but soon enough I found not every entry refers to the *same hierarchy*.
-You may have two `Project` building together and events get mixed up.
+At first I thought it would be enough to keep stacking events together but soon enough I found not every entry refers to the *same hierarchy*.
+You may have two `Project` building in parallel and events get mixed up.

 Here's where we go back to the `BuildEventContext`.
-Remember, it had `ProjectInstanceId`, `TargetId` and `TaskId`!
-Thanks to that, we can know the real hierarchy!
+Remember it had `ProjectInstanceId`, `TargetId` and `TaskId` members?
+Thanks to that, we can recreate the actual hierarchy!

-Each context will populate these values as we get deeper in the hierarchy (i.e. a `Project` won't have a `TargetId` defined).
-There are two exceptions:
+Each context will populate these values as we get deeper in the hierarchy (i.e. a `Project` won't have a `TargetId` defined), but there are two exceptions:

-  * The `Build` is a one-only element with no context.
+  * The `Build` is a unique element with no context.
-  * A `Project` can have no parent context (it's a top-level one) or reference a `Task`'s via `ParentEventContext` (part of the `ProjectStartedEvent` class).
+  * A `Project` can have no parent context (it's a top-level one) or reference a `Task` context via `ParentEventContext` member (part of the `ProjectStartedEvent` class).

 There are a lot of caveats in the implementation, some inconsistencies (like a `Task` that spawns a `Project` but that `Task` is finished before the `Project` even starts), and some trial and error.

-But, eventually, you get to something.
+But, eventually, you get to something!

 # Google Chrome's trace viewer

-Now that we've got our hierarchy in memory we should output it to some kind of file.
+Now that we've got our hierarchy in memory we should dump it to some kind of file.
 Turns out, Google Chrome has this [chrome://tracing](chrome://tracing){:target="_blank"} viewer we can use!

-It's a JSON file with a couple of special properties that let you visualize flame graphs.
+We'll create a JSON file with a couple of special properties that let us visualize flame graphs.
 The format and properties are [available in this doc](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview){:target="_blank"}.

 {% highlight json %}
 {